kosdaniel/TowerAttack/README.md

 ## Overview

 This C++ program written as a semestral project for a C++ programming class implements a two-dimensional console 'tower attack' game.
-The game's concept is similar to that of a regular tower attack game, except the player's goal here is to strategically buy and deploy troops so that they can push through the computer's defense and destroy the its base.
+The game's concept is similar to that of a regular tower attack game, except the player's goal here is to strategically buy and deploy troops so that they can push through the computer's defense and destroy its base.

 ## Features